kedro-org/kedro-viz/ARCHITECTURE.md

 ## Component package/library

-To publish Kedro-Viz as a React component library, it is first transpiled to the `/lib` directory with Babel.
-This process requires that the web worker be fully compiled (including its dependencies) with webpack, as it exists in a separate context requiring custom webpack loaders, which cannot be relied upon in an external parent application.
+Kedro-Viz is built and published as a React component library using Vite (library mode), with the output generated in the /lib directory.
+The Web Worker used by Kedro-Viz is also pre-bundled during this build so it can run in a separate execution context without requiring any special configuration in consuming applications.

 When you import Kedro-Viz from npm, you can pass pipeline data to the component via the `data` prop: